pulumi/pulumi-hugo/themes/default/content/blog/ms-teams-integration/index.md

 ### Pulumi Service Provider

 The Pulumi Service provider allows you to create Pulumi Cloud resources via Pulumi.
-You can provision and manage webhooks, including Slack-formatted webhooks, using this provider.
+You can provision and manage webhooks, including Microsoft Teams webhooks, using this provider.

 {{< chooser language "typescript,python,go,csharp,java,yaml" />}}